 Serve as is or cut into bite size pieces or shred with two forks or your kitchen aid or hand mixer.

 - Be sure to use boneless, skinless chicken thighs.
 Because they are boneless, they cook up quicker than bone in thighs.
 If you happen to only find chicken thighs with the skin on, you can pull it off using a paper towel and a good yank.
 The paper towel helps you get traction on the slippery skin when pulling.

 - Do not crowd the pan.
 This is especially true if you are doubling or tripling the recipe.
 You don’t want the chicken thighs to overlap too much when baking or the cooking time will be longer.
 The chicken thighs cook up quickly because they are relatively thin.

 - Meal prep tip!
 Cube or shred the chicken before storing in the fridge.
 I find it’s much easier to shred chicken when it’s hot/warm vs. when it’s cold from the fridge.
 If you know how you will be using the chicken later in the week, cut or shred it ahead of time to save you time later in the week!

 I like to serve buffalo chicken thighs just like any other chicken dish.
 Pick a starch and a veggie (or salad) and dinner is ready.
 However this is not the only way to use buffalo chicken.
 Some other great options include:

-- Sandwich or wrap – pair with some fresh lettuce, tomatoes and homemade ranch dressing for an epic sandwich or wrap and pair with air fryer sweet potato cubes for a full meal!
+- Sandwich or wrap – pair with some fresh lettuce, tomatoes and homemade ranch dressing for an epic sandwich or wrap and pair with air fryer sweet potato cubes or roasted sweet potatoes and cauliflower for a full meal!

 - Salads – cube or shred the chicken and pair it with lettuce and your favorite salad toppings.
 Serve with your favorite dressing (I have been loving this tahini ranch dressing)